aws/amazon-vpc-cni-k8s/README.md

   There are 2 components:

-  * [CNI Plugin](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#cni), which will wire up host's and pod's network stack when called.
+  * [CNI Plugin](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#cni), which will wire up the host's and pod's network stack when called.
-  * `ipamd`, which is a long-running node-Local IP Address Management (IPAM) daemon, is responsible for:
+  * `ipamd`, a long-running node-Local IP Address Management (IPAM) daemon, is responsible for:
     * maintaining a warm-pool of available IP addresses, and
     * assigning an IP address to a Pod.